1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - D: more details

-The page accessible under "Details" also allows you to download the statistics to be interpreted by a third-party tool:
+The page accessible under "Details" also allows you to download the statistics to be analyzed with a third-party tool:

-There is no distinction between humans and robots.
+No distinction is made between humans and bots.
 You can also use tools like Matomo, Open Web Analytics, Google Analytics, etc.

 Category | Description | Details |